tianshuichen/Wavelet-like-Auto-Encoder/README.md

 ### Citation

-If you use these models in your research, please cite:
+If you use this model in your research, please cite:

 	@inproceedings{{chen2018learning,
 		author = {Chen, Tianshui and Lin, Liang and Zuo, Wangmeng and Luo, Xiaonan and Zhang, Lei},